Moore Bede: Contents

-The Moore Bede contains (with The Leningrad Bede) one of the two earliest representatives of the m-type text of the Latin Historia ecclesiastica gentis Anglorum.
+The Moore Bede contains (with the Saint Petersburg Bede) one of the two earliest representatives of the m-type text of the Latin Historia ecclesiastica gentis Anglorum.

 The manuscript contains a copy of the Northumbrian aelda recension of Cædmon's Hymn on the last page of the manuscript, f.
 128v.
 The poem is in the hand of a contemporary scribe, probably to be identified with that responsible for the so-called Memoranda on the same page (written in a larger script, but showing many similarities to the more cramped Cædmon’s Hymn and the main text of ff.
 1r-128r).

 Dating

 The Moore Bede is traditionally dated to 734-737 on the basis of the so-called Moore Memoranda, a series of chronological notes preserved on f.
 128v.
-Although the validity of these (and similar notes in The Leningrad Bede) as evidence for the manuscript’s date has been challenged vigorously, the manuscript can be dated securely to the 8th century on palaeographic and codicological grounds.
+Although the validity of these (and similar notes in the Saint Petersburg Bede) as evidence for the manuscript’s date has been challenged vigorously, the manuscript can be dated securely to the 8th century on palaeographic and codicological grounds.

 The manuscript is now thought "likely to be English in origin" (Ker 1990).
 Bischoff has shown that the manuscript was at the Palace School at Aachen around CE 800.
 Parkes suggests that it may have been sent to there from York at the request of Alcuin.